woocommerce/woocommerce/docs/contributing/deciding-pr-high-impact.md

 ---
-post_title: How to decide if a pull request is high impact
+post_title: How to assess the impact of a pull request
+menu_title: Assessing PR Impact
+tags: how-to
 ---

 Deciding if a Pull Request should be declared High-Impact is a complex task.
 To achieve it, we need to assess and estimate the impact that the changes introduced in the Pull Request have in WooCommerce, which is usually a subjective task and sometimes inaccurate, due to the huge knowledge it demands of the WooCommerce product details, technical details and even customers issues history.